superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 # Generate the subgraph schema
 yarn codegen

+# Check the subgraph will compile
+yarn build

 # Create the namespace for the subgraph (only run once)
 yarn create-local

 # Deploy the subgraph
 yarn deploy-local
 ```

+> If you see "NetworkNotSupported" error, make sure the network name in your docker-compose matches the one in subgraph.yaml

 Great job!
 Now let's make sure things are working properly by doing a sanity check using Postman, or another API tool.